techinessoverloaded/progress-dialog/README.md

 - Migrated from Groovy DSL to Kotlin DSL for Gradle Scripts.
 - Updated dependencies to the latest version.

+You can find the Entire **Change Log at** [ProgressDialog Library Change Log](https://techinessoverloaded.github.io/progress-dialog/changelog.html)

 ## Steps to add ProgressDialog Library to your Android Studio Project

 **Make Sure that you are using JDK Version 11**</br></br>